Meth Rehab & Detox in New Jersey

 How You Can Safely Detox from Meth

 Meth withdrawal is extremely painful and uncomfortable, although it looks different from one addict to the next.
 In general, though, symptoms of withdrawal from meth may include mood swings, slurred speech, irritability, anger, anxiety, suicidal thoughts, insomnia, and more.
 That’s why we use medication-assisted therapy and detox, to ease the body’s transition to a meth-free existence in a closely monitored environment.
+At our New Jersey meth addiction rehab center, we can help to reduce your discomfort during the detox process and provide you with the support you need to get through this time as smoothly as possible.

 You Don’t Have to Fight Meth on Your Own